d2l-ai/d2l-en/chapter_attention-mechanisms/attention-scoring-functions.md

 we can use the above algorithm to instantiate the framework of attention mechanisms in :numref:`fig_qkv`.
-Denoting an attention function by $a$, :numref:`fig_attention_output` illustrates how the output of attention pooling can be computed as a weighted sum of values.
+Denoting an attention scoring function by $a$, :numref:`fig_attention_output` illustrates how the output of attention pooling can be computed as a weighted sum of values.